gleam-lang/gleam/test/project/README.md

 It covers these features:

-- Downloading packages (the standard library)
+- Downloading packages
+  - Specified in config.dependencies
+  - Specified in config.dev-dependencies
-- Importing packages (the standard library)
+- Importing packages
+  - Specified in config.dependencies
+  - Specified in config.dev-dependencies
 - Compilation of Gleam code
   - in src
   - in test